 IS ONLINE SHOPLIFTING REAL?

-The problem was simple to explain but there was no apparent solution.
-Why shouldn’t online sellers be able to protect their merchandise from ecommerce return fraud just like brick-and-mortar stores have protected their merchandise from shoplifting since the 1960s?
+The problem was simple to explain, but there was no apparent solution.
+Why shouldn’t online sellers be able to protect their merchandise from e-commerce return fraud just like brick-and-mortar stores have protected their products from shoplifting since the 1960s?

-In 2010 I was a stay at home Mom with 2 children under 2 and had started an ebay business to help maintain some sanity in the chaos of motherhood.
-As my sales figures began to rise, I became bolder in the value of the merchandise that I sold.
-Making $5-$10 profit per sale soon evolved into $100 or more for some items.
-And then came the designer dresses, sunglasses, shoes and handbags that could turn a more handsome profit again.
+In 2010 I was a stay at home Mom with two children under 2 and had started an ebay business to help maintain some sanity in the chaos of motherhood.
+As my sales figures began to rise, I became bolder in the value of the merchandise I sold. $5-$10 profit per sale soon evolved into $100 or more for some items.
+And then came the designer dresses, sunglasses, shoes, and handbags that could turn a more handsome profit.

 THE DRESS THAT INSPIRED THE ANTI-WARDROBING RETURN TAG